-Enjoy long lie-ins in the king size bed with far-reaching views down the valley and benefit from dark skies glamping, so you can star gaze when the sun sets on your romantic countryside break for couples.
+Enjoy long lie-ins in the big bed with far-reaching views down the valley and benefit from dark skies glamping, so you can star gaze when the sun sets on your romantic countryside break for couples.

-On arrival guests will find fresh bread, jam, butter, milk, tea, coffee and a bottle of wine.
+On arrival guests will find fresh bread, butter, milk, tea, coffee and a bottle of wine.
 See Bill for additional bottles as required.

 There’s much to do here.
 Experience wild swimming in Wales, thanks to the farm’s hillside pond at 1100 feet, walk in the fields and around the farm and venture further out onto the expansive wilderness of Mynydd Epynt.

-Learn how lavender is grown and it’s essential oil distilled on a self-guided tour.
+Learn how lavender is grown and essential oil is distilled on a self-guided tour.